 Pregnancy introduces many changes to nearly every system in the female body, including the digestive system.
 Dark stools can occur during pregnancy and may be accompanied by constipation depending on the cause of the dark stools.
 Discuss symptoms with a doctor to determine the cause, in case additional testing is required.

 Video of the Day

 Anemia, or low red blood cell count, is a condition which frequently occurs during pregnancy.
 Iron supplements are often prescribed to help correct anemia.
-Some types of iron aren’t easily absorbed by the body.
-Dr. Marilyn Glenville explains that supplements ferrous sulfate and ferrous gluconate can cause black stools and constipation because the body can’t absorb and use the iron.
-To avoid dark stools associated with iron supplements, pregnant women can increase iron intake in their diet by eating iron rich foods including liver, red meat and green leafy vegetables.
+Some types of iron aren't easily absorbed by the body.
+Dr. Marilyn Glenville explains that supplements ferrous sulfate and ferrous gluconate can cause black stools and constipation because the body can't absorb and use the iron.
+To avoid dark stools associated with iron supplements, pregnant people can increase iron intake in their diet by eating iron rich foods including liver, red meat and green leafy vegetables.

 Dark stools can result from eating certain foods during pregnancy.
 Blueberries and licorice in particular are known to turn stools a dark color.
 Food colorings can also affect the stool color.
-Pregnant women can help identify the cause of their darkened stools by keeping a food journal each time darkened stools appear.
+Pregnant people can help identify the cause of their darkened stools by keeping a food journal each time darkened stools appear.